-Milk:

-Milk is available for your child.
+Milk Milk is available for your child.
 Please visit the www.coolmilk.com website or call 0800 3213248 to register your child.
 It is free until your child is 5 years old, however you must register online, as not all children like having milk.

-Fruit/Veg:

-The children receive a different piece of free fruit or vegetable each day.

-Top tips for settling

-There are certain things you can start doing now to help your child feel confident at school and manage their new routine.

-Use the toilet by themselves:

-The toilets for children in Reception are near the end of the Reception corridor.
+Snack time The children receive a different piece of free fruit or vegetable every day.
+Children do not need to bring in food from home for snack time.
+Top tips for settling There are certain things you can start doing now to help your child feel confident at school and manage their new routine.
+Using the toilet by themselves The toilets for children in Reception are near the end of the Reception corridor.
 The children walk the short distance to the toilet with a friend from their class.
 They must be able to use the toilet, wash and dry their hands independently.
 Please ensure that your child can follow this routine before they start school.

-Get dressed on their own:

-Your child may need to remove their jumper to put on dressing up clothes or shoes to change into wellington boots for outdoor learning.
+There are toilet cubicles and urinals to choose from in the boys toilets.
+It does help if boys are aware of what urinals are before they join us in September.
+Get dressed on their own Your child may need to remove their jumper to put on dressing up clothes or take off their shoes to change into wellington boots for outdoor learning.
 Some shoes are easier for them to manage than others, such as those with Velcro straps.
-Please make sure that you can do these things by themselves.

-The first day

-Take your child to school yourself:

-This is especially helpful on their first day.
+The first day Take your child to school yourself This is especially helpful on their first day.
 Remind them who will pick them up at the end of the day too.
 If they are upset when it's time for you to go, stay calm and explain that you have to go, but will see them later.
-If you are worried, you can always phone the school later to check how they are.

-During the first few weeks:

-Some children settle in straight away, but others will take a while to get used to being at school.
-Expect tiredness, ups and downs for some time after they have started.
-Here are some ways that you can help your child settle in at school as smoothly as possible.

-- Stay calm

-- Establish a regular routine, starting with bedtime

-- Ensure your child has enough sleep (at least 10 hours)

-- Give them a healthy breakfast

-- Allow plenty of time to get ready
+If you are worried, you can always phone the school later to check how they are doing.
+During the first few weeks Some children settle in straight away, but others will take a while to get used to being at school.
+Expect tiredness and some ups and downs after they have started.
+Here are some ways that you can help your child settle in at school as smoothly as possible. - Stay calm - Establish a regular routine, starting with bedtime - Ensure your child has enough sleep (at least 10 hours) - Give them a healthy breakfast - Allow plenty of time to get ready in the morning.

 The School Day

+Important Times

+Drop off

+Between 8.45am and 9am at the classroom door.

+Pick up

+3.15pm at the classroom door.

-Make sure you know which entrance to use:
+Start of the Day Do make sure you know which entrance to use.
 The entrance for children in Nursery and Reception is on Wesley Avenue.
 It is important for the children to start every session together.

-You must not leave your child until the class teacher has opened the door and your child is in the classroom.
+You must wait with your child until the class teacher has opened the door at 8.45am and your child has entered the classroom.
+Home Time Collecting your children:

-School Times

-Reception: 8.45am - 9:00am drop off.
-3.15pm pick up.

-Home Time

-Collecting your children:

 Please collect your child on time.
-If there is no one to collect them, children can become very distressed, even though we are there to reassure them.
-If you are delayed for any reason, please telephone (020 8570 6130 option 1) to inform us.
+If there is no one to collect them children can become very distressed, even though we are there to reassure them.
+If you are delayed for any reason, please telephone (020 8570 6130 option 1) to inform us before the end of the school day.
 The Safety of your Child: